-NEW YORK—When the curtain on the Broadway musical “Charlie and the Chocolate Factory” rises to the music of “The Candy Man,” with Christian Borle appearing seconds later in a purple coat, green pants, and orange vest (not to mention a top hat and cane) the audience bursts into applause at seeing a childhood memory come to life.
-Sadly, the show fails to keep faith with its source material, proving to be an uneven mixture of satire and wistfulness.
+NEW YORK—When the curtain rises to the music of “The Candy Man,” with Christian Borle appearing seconds later in a purple coat, green pants, and orange vest (not to mention a top hat and cane), the audience bursts into applause at seeing a childhood memory come to life.
+Sadly, the Broadway musical “Charlie and the Chocolate Factory” fails to keep faith with its source material, proving to be an uneven mixture of satire and wistfulness.

-Young Charlie Bucket (Ryan Foust, alternating with two other boys) lives with his widowed mother and four bedridden grandparents.
-The family is so poor, they can only afford second-hand vegetables for food.
+Young Charlie Bucket (Ryan Foust, who shares the role with Jake Ryan Flynn and Ryan Sell) lives with his widowed mother and four bedridden grandparents.
+The family is so poor, they can only afford secondhand vegetables for food.
 Charlie’s one escape is his love for all things chocolate.
 He constantly comes up with ideas for new confections.
-But due to his family’s limited resources, Charlie must content himself with one chocolate bar a year, which he receives as his birthday present.
+But due to his family’s limited resources, Charlie must content himself with one chocolate bar a year, which he receives on his birthday.

-Everything changes when the mysterious candy maker Willy Wonka (Borle) makes an announcement.
-Wonka was once king of the chocolate world, until, after seeing his secrets stolen by corporate spies, dismissed his entire workforce and shut up shop.
-While he eventually started up the business again, the gates to his factory have remained closed to the outside world.
+Everything changes when the mysterious candymaker Willy Wonka (Borle) makes an announcement.
+Wonka was once king of the chocolate world, until, after seeing his secrets stolen by corporate spies, he dismissed his entire workforce and shut up shop.
+While he eventually restarted the business, the gates to his factory have remained closed to the outside world.

 There is great material to work with here based on the novel by Roald Dahl and featuring songs from the 1971 film “Willy Wonka & The Chocolate Factory,” particularly when it comes to the characters of Charlie and Wonka.

-This tactic is fine, but doing a music number introducing each one feels like overkill, since the audience is clearly not meant to identify with any of them.
-Each time one of them is announced as a winner, Charlie bemoans another lost chance.
-Since it’s obvious he’s going to be one of the winners, stretching the moments before that happens feels like an effort to unnecessarily pad the show.
+This tactic is fine, but doing a music number introducing each one feels like overkill since the audience is not meant to identify with any of them.

-There are also a few gaps of logic in the overall narrative.
-Such as if, as Charlie states, Wonka candy has fallen so far out of fashion that it’s now bought only by old people, why the world-wide hysteria when Wonka announces the contest?
+There are also a few gaps in the overall narrative logic.
+If, as Charlie states, Wonka candy has fallen so far out of fashion that only old people buy it, why the worldwide hysteria when Wonka announces the contest?

 The biggest misfire occurs when the audience is introduced to the wonders of Wonka’s candy factory.
-Though, as the sequence begins, there is a priceless moment of childlike wonder on the faces of all the winners and the adults accompanying them, what is shown does not go far enough toward the gigantic immersive experience it should be.
+Though as the sequence begins there is childlike wonder on the faces of all the winners and the adults accompanying them, what is shown to the audience does not go far enough toward the gigantic immersive experience it should be.

-But Borle does an excellent job giving Wonka a combination of wild eccentricity, ominous mystery, and frenetic energy.
-Foust is nicely appealing as Charlie, while Emily Padgett offers a nice bit of pathos as Charlie’s careworn mother, who still has dreams of her own.
-Rubinstein is a fun Grandpa Joe, and Jackie Hoffman offers some nice comic moments as the alcoholic mother of one of the ticket winners.
+But Borle does an excellent job of giving Wonka a combination of wild eccentricity, ominous mystery, and frenetic energy.
+Foust appeals as Charlie, and Emily Padgett offers a bit of pathos as Charlie’s careworn mother with dreams of her own.
+Rubinstein is a fun Grandpa Joe, and Jackie Hoffman offers comic moments as the alcoholic mother of one of the ticket winners.

-“Charlie and the Chocolate Factory” tries hard to succeed, but in the end reminds one of a rather misshapen cake.
-It may taste okay, but the proper overall effect is lost.
+“Charlie and the Chocolate Factory” tries hard to succeed, but reminds one of a rather misshapen cake.
+It may taste okay, but the proper effect is lost.

 ‘Charlie and the Chocolate Factory’